 From Monday 23rd March, our school will be closed to all but the children of key workers and vulnerable children.
 You must check with your employer first if you feel you fit this category.
 If it is at all possible for children to stay at home then the advice is clear that this is where they should be.

-For parents and carers who are now supporting their children with home learning, we have shared information about how to access our remote learning classrooms.
-We will be sharing further resources in the coming weeks, and many helpful websites can be found in the document below.
+For parents and carers who are now supporting their children with home learning, we have shared information about how to access our remote learning on the class pages and many helpful websites can be found below.

 As well as these, please help your child to keep mentally and physically healthy by following the ‘10-a-Day' choices towards balancing your mental health.

 You can contact your child’s class directly during normal school hours using the email addresses provided on their class page.
 They will reply as often as they are able to.

 SEN - If you require any advice or additional support from the Student and Family Support Team (SAFS) please email the senco on email@example.com

 I hope you have all had a good week and balanced remote learning with family life as well as enjoying the beautiful weather!
 We heard yesterday from the Government that current ‘lockdown’ arrangements to remain in place for a further three weeks.
 As I mentioned last week, I am today writing to update you on the future of remote learning for Littletown children for the next three weeks and as long as we remain closed.
 Obviously we are not able to make physical packs and send home to children as we did for the first two weeks so we have been busy exploring and trialing other approaches.
 There is a vast range of these and lots of schools doing lots of different things.
 We have also looked closely at guidance issued by the Department for Education and Teaching Unions.
 As ever, the decisions we have made are considered to be the best for our school at the time.